gangadhar107/Exploratory-Data-Analysis-EDA-of-Sales-Dataset/results and findings.md

 ### Cities with Highest Revenue
 - **Insight**: Cities like New York, Los Angeles, and Seattle lead in sales.
 Understanding the characteristics of these cities can help replicate success in other regions.
  ![10072574-79ff-46ee-8b85-7326d695228e](https://github.com/gangadhar107/Exploratory-Data-Analysis-EDA-of-Sales-Dataset/assets/122270202/9d9a9bf8-2fe5-486b-a40e-b14a56bd6d72)

+### Geographical Analysis
+- **Insight**: The top 10 states contribute 69.08% of the total sales revenue, while the top 20 cities contribute 56.35% of the total sales revenue.

 ### Region-wise Revenue
 - **Insight**: The Western region consistently generates the highest revenue, followed by the East and Central regions.
 This information can guide regional sales strategies and resource allocation.